-Several documents such as the Certificate of Origin, all of this is explained in the paragraph 10)
+Several documents such as the Certificate of Origin, all of this is explained in paragraph 10)

 It is well detailed in the 10.1) paragraph of this page

-All of this is well detailed in the paragraph 11) of this page
+All of this is well detailed in paragraph 11) of this page

 Freight documents are issued by the supplier, the carrier and the freight forwarder

 Depending on where you’re located it can take around 40 days at the maximum.
-The transit times table in the beginning of this article is giving you an approximate idea
+The transit times table at the beginning of this article is giving you an approximate idea

 No there aren’t, you can contact our consultants for further information